AdminArorA007/adorable-contact-form-for-wp/README.md

 **Is it secure?**
 Absolutely.
 It includes nonce checks, sanitization, and a honeypot field to block spam bots.

-## 🖼️ Screenshots
+🖼️ Screenshots
 1. Front-end contact form
 2. Confirmation message after submission
-3. Example filled-out form
-4. Email received in Gmail
+3. Email received in Gmail

 ## 📦 Changelog